sahandnayebaziz/StateView/readme.md

 ## Credits

 StateView was written by Sahand Nayebaziz.
-StateView was inspired by React and the DOM.
+StateView was inspired by [React](https://facebook.github.io/react/) and the DOM.

 ## License

 StateView is released under the MIT license.
 See LICENSE for details.

-</pre><br class="Apple-interchange-newline">